- Related Links

 Students with a passion for music events can volunteer with Taylor Student Organization’s Mainstage, which brings music and dance acts to campus and produces other music events.

 Do you enjoy running live sound or doing technology set-ups for campus events and conferences?
 Learn valuable technology skills with a paid position on Taylor’s Media Services team.
-You will assist in weekly chapel setups and help important events—such as Airband, the Beach Bash, or MyGen—run smoothly.
+You will assist in weekly chapel setups and help important events—such as Airband, Mosaic Night, or MyGen—run smoothly.
 Contact Jon Ochs, Director of Media Services, for more information.

 Every decision in this annual campus literary magazine—from selecting and editing works to designing and laying out the book—is made by a student editorial staff.
 By joining the staff, you will gain skills in editing, publishing, and design and create portfolio materials that will impress future employers.
 As a contributor, you can submit your creative work and be published.
 Be a part of Parnassus’ over 50-year legacy of showcasing student art in the forms of writing and photography.
 Contact Aaron Housholder, Parnassus adviser, for more information.